12 Money-Saving Uses for Petroleum Jelly

 4. Use as shoe polish and conditioner.

-Need to shine your shoes but don’t have the right color polish?
-Just apply petroleum jelly to leather (or faux leather) shoes, then wipe and shine with a soft cloth.
+Need to shine your shoes but don’t have a suitable color polish?
+Apply petroleum jelly to leather (or faux leather) shoes, then wipe and shine with a soft cloth.
 At the same time, it conditions the leather.
 You will also save money because you won’t have to buy shoe polish in different colors.

 6. Make fire starters.